A commercial landlord has the right to forfeit a lease where a tenant is in breach of a covenant.

 The law surrounding forfeiture of a commercial tenancy is a complex area of law.
 There are procedural issues that must be followed or there is a risk that a landlord will lose their right to forfeiture and a tenant will lose their right to relief.
 Our lawyers are experienced at guiding client’s through this process, taking the necessary procedural steps and advising upon the do’s and don’ts that can affect the claim.

-Please contact us today for a free no obligation telephone discussion by calling us on one of the three telephone numbers referred to at the top of this page, or by email: firstname.lastname@example.org
+Please contact us today for a free no obligation telephone discussion by calling us on the telephone numbers referred to at the top of this page, or by email: firstname.lastname@example.org